Koray Günter: Borussia Dortmund

 Günter began his career in 2001 for SV Höxter, before moving to SpVg Brakel in 2006.
 Günter was elected sportsman of the year of Höxter in November 2011, and Günter was scouted by Borussia Dortmund at a Westfalen youth football tournament then enrolled into the Borussia Dortmund academy.
 Günter was previously an attacking player before being retrained as defender.
 He has played three seasons with the BVB academy since he joined BVB through to Borussia Dortmund II.

 In the 2012–13 season, Günter succeeded to Borussia Dortmund II, playing in the German 3.
 Liga and on 28 August 2012, on the seventh match day of the 2012–13 3.
 Liga season, Günter made his debut in professional football, as he stood in the starting eleven of Borussia Dortmund II against Karlsruher SC.
 Günter was inducted into the Borussia Dortmund's first team in the 2012–13 Bundesliga season, where he was selected for the first time in the BVB squad as an unused substitute on 27 November 2012 in a home match against Fortuna Düsseldorf in the Bundesliga.

 Galatasaray

 Günter passed his medical and signed for four and half years with Galatasaray on 30 January 2014 for €2.5 million with Dortmund including a buy-back option worth €7 million.

 On 12 July 2016, Günter injured while playing against Thun in a friendly match, suffered from ACL.
 The anticipated return to team was January–February 2017, reported by medical team.

 Genoa

 On 12 July 2018, Günter signed with Genoa a free transfer.

-Loan to Hellas Verona
+Hellas Verona

 On 19 July 2019, Günter joined Hellas Verona on loan with an option to buy.
+The purchase option was exercised.

-Sampdoria
+Loan to Sampdoria

-On 31 January 2023, Günter joined Sampdoria on loan with an obligation to buy.
+On 31 January 2023, Günter joined Sampdoria on loan with a conditional obligation to buy.

+Loan to Fatih Karagümrük

+On 26 January 2024, Günter was loaned to Fatih Karagümrük.

+Al-Okhdood

+On 22 July 2025, Günter joined Saudi Pro League club Al-Okhdood.